ca0v/reverse-proxy-cache/README.md

 ## History

 -   v1.0.0 - supports GET only
 -   v1.0.1 - adds support for DELETE OPTIONS, POST, PUT

 ## Issues

-- `application/font-sfnt` content-type needs to be transmitted in binary format (not converted to json)
+-   content-type needs to be transmitted in binary format (not converted to json)
+    -   `application/font-sfnt`
-- `application/font-woff` same
+    -   `application/font-woff`
+    -   `image/png`, `image/gif`